The Amplituhedron BCFW Triangulation: Boundaries of BCFW Cells

 Similarly, if $d$ is the ending domino of both $c_i$ and the starting domino of $c_j$ then $i<j,$ and a contradiction will be obtained from bijections $f,$ like $f_R,$ with $f(i)=j_d+1,~f(j)=j_d.$ By the assumption the determinant of $C_{i,j}^{j_d,j_d+1}$ has sign $(-1)^{\dd(c_i)}.$ We scale the $i$th row of the determinant by $(-1)^{\dd(c_i)}$.
 The result is thus positive.
 Thus, the corresponding determinant which appears in \eqref{eq:decomp_into_2by2} is

-All terms in the product \eqref{eq:decomp_into_2by2} belong to $\tVar.$ As claimed.
+All terms in the product \eqref{eq:decomp_into_2by2} belong to $\tVar_D.$ As claimed.

 The fact that the nonzero Pl\"ucker coordinates correspond precisely to the nonzero polynomials is straightforward.
-Since we only used in the proof the domino form of $C$ and the signs of Corollary~\ref{cor:signs_of_1by1_2by2}, every matrix in that form that satisfies these inequalities has the same nonvanishing determinants, and they are all positive. \end{proof} \begin{rmk} Showing that every point that satisfies the constraints of Corollary~\ref{cor:signs_of_1by1_2by2} lies in the positroid $S_a$ can also be done in an alternative way.
-Looking carefully at the argument of Lemma~\ref{lem:reduced_rep} which determines the variables of the \textsc{construct-matrix} from a point in the positroid, one can see that these constraints are exactly the required constraints for finding a preimage in $\R_+^{4k}.$ The argument we presented above has the advantage of giving the positive decomposition of the Pl\"ucker coordinates, a decomposition we will soon use. \end{rmk}
+Since we only used in the proof the domino form of $C$ and the signs of Corollary~\ref{cor:signs_of_1by1_2by2}, every matrix in that form that satisfies these inequalities has the same nonvanishing determinants, and they are all positive. \end{proof}

+\begin{rmk} Showing that every point that satisfies the constraints of Corollary~\ref{cor:signs_of_1by1_2by2} lies in the positroid cell $S$ also follows from the computations in Lemmas~\ref{inverse-domino} or~\ref{lem:reduced_rep}, by recovering the variables of $\generate$.
+The argument we presented above has the advantage of giving the positive decomposition of the Pl\"ucker coordinates, a decomposition we will soon use. \end{rmk}

-The upshot of the next lemma is to show that the vanishing of an element in $\tVar\setminus\Var$ implies the vanishing of at least two elements of $\Var.$ \begin{lemma} Every element in $\tVar\setminus\Var$ can be represented as a linear combination of Laurent monomials in the variables of $\tVar,$ such that all coefficients are nonnegative, and at least one of the monomials appearing in this sum with a positive coefficient is of the form $\frac{P}{Q},$ where $P$ is a product of elements of $\Var,$ and $Q$ is a product of elements of $\Var^1.$ \end{lemma}
+The upshot of the next lemma is to show that the vanishing of an element in $\tVar\setminus\Var$ implies the vanishing of at least two elements of $\Var.$ \begin{lemma} every element in $\tVar_D\setminus\Var_D$ can be represented as a linear combination of Laurent monomials in the variables of $\tVar_D,$ such that all coefficients are nonnegative, and at least one of the monomials appearing in this sum with a positive coefficient is of the form $\frac{P}{Q},$ where $P$ is a product of elements of $\Var_D,$ and $Q$ is a product of elements of $\Var^1_D.$ \end{lemma}